SurniaUlula/wpsso-organization/README.md

 <p>Select an Schema Organization sub-type (Corporation, Educational, NGO, Performing Group, etc.) for Google's Knowledge Graph.</p>

-<p>Select an optional place / location / address for your home page Organization and/or each additional Organization you create.</p>
+<p>Select an optional location (ie. place or address) for your home page Organization and/or each additional Organization you create.</p>

 <p>Provides an Organization selector for the <a href="https://wpsso.com/extend/plugins/wpsso-schema-json-ld/">WPSSO Schema JSON-LD Markup Pro</a> add-on:</p>